-It wasn't until after several hours of exploring the house and discovering even more secrets that Bob heard his paunch of a stomach groan like a goat in heat.
+It wasn't until after several hours of exploring the house and discovering even more secrets that Bob heard his paunch of a stomach groan like a downtrodden goat.
 He strode into the kitchen but found it just as mysterious as the rest of the house.
 There was a table and a chair, but no fridge, sink, or microwave, and the oven wouldn't open no matter how much he pulled on the latch.
 Instead, the kitchen was full of strange holes in the wall which, upon closer examination, resembled headphone jacks.
 Bob was only a few minutes into his search for food when the doorbell rang.

 He answered.
-It was a hairy, fat, sweaty man with a thick moustache and an orange shirt with a logo that had been obscured by years of sweat.
-He held a clipboard, and behind him were two equally-fat, equally-sweaty men carrying a wooden crate a little taller than they.
+It was a hairy, chubby man with a thick moustache and an orange shirt with a logo that had been obscured by years of sweat.
+He held a clipboard, and behind him were two muscular men carrying a wooden crate a little taller than they.